backend-development/backend-development-textbook/source/ruby_commandline.md

 ```

 In the last to examples the punctuation marks are really
-part of the method name!
+part of the method names!

 The parantheses around the arguments of a method are optional.